degitaccount/stock-analysis/README.md

 *Output and Code Performance*

 The analysis shows that the overall performance of the stock porfolio was far superior in 2017, in comparison to 2018.
-Only one stock, TERP, had a negative return in 2018 while one-third (4 out of 12) delivered returns of 100% or more during the year.
+Only one stock, TERP, had a negative return in 2018 while one-third (4 out of 12) delivered returns greater than 100% during the year.
 In 2018, 83% of the stocks had negative returns while ENPH and RUN continued to outperform with returns of 81.92% and 83.95%, respectively.
-While TERP delivered negative performance in both years the decline was lower in 2018 incomparison to 2017.
+While TERP delivered negative performance in both years the decline was lower in 2018 in comparison to 2017.

 ![VBA_Challenge_AllStocks2017](https://github.com/degitaccount/stock-analysis/blob/main/Resources/VBA_Challenge_AllStocks2017.png)    ![VBA_Challenge_AllStocks2018](https://github.com/degitaccount/stock-analysis/blob/main/Resources/VBA_Challenge_AllStocks2018.png)